 The data structure named "rdapConformance" is an array of strings, each providing a hint as to the specifications used in the construction of the response.
-This data structure appears only in the topmost JSON object of a response.
+This data structure MUST appear in the topmost JSON object of a response and MUST NOT appear anywhere else.
+A response to a "help" request will include identifiers for all of the specifications supported by the server.
+A response to any other request will include only identifiers for the specifications used in the construction of the response.
+The set of returned identifiers MAY vary depending on the authorization level of the client.